 With U.S. offices in Chicago and headquarters in New Delhi, the Institute maintains regional offices in Kolkata and Pune.
 Each provides a meeting place for scholars and organized opportunities for seminars, receptions, and lectures.
 In addition, the Institute maintains an Archives and Research Center for Ethnomusicology and a Center for Art and Archaeology, both located at the main administrative center at Gurgaon, just outside Delhi.
 The staffs at these regional offices and centers obtain necessary clearances for the fellows from the Indian government, secure affiliations for fellows with Indian academic and research institutions, and otherwise facilitate the fellows' scholarly research.

-The Institute awards approximately eighteen long-term doctoral fellowships, ten long-term postdoctoral fellowships, and a few short-term postdoctoral fellowships, all payable in rupees.
+The Institute awards approximately eighteen long-term doctoral fellowships, ten long-term postdoctoral fellowships, and a few short-term postdoctoral fellowships.
 The fellowships are awarded to scholars of distinction or high promise in all academic disciplines.
-For 2014-2015, NEH will supplement up to three fellowships in the humanities with U.S. dollars.
+For 2015-2016, NEH will supplement up to three fellowships in the humanities with U.S. dollars.